slater-brian-john/slater-brian-john.github.io/README.md

 ##### TLDR; Split the baby

-* Split the 1 product into 3, so that things could be scaled and sold separately (I pitched this one, and it work)
+* Split the 1 product into 3, so that things could be scaled and sold separately (I pitched this one, and it worked)

 ⸻